1986 World Series: Postscript

 Both the Mets and Red Sox would go without reaching the World Series for some time.
 The Red Sox would not return until 2004, where they would finally break through and win their first title since 1918.
 They have gone on to win three additional world championships, most recently in 2018.
+As of 2024, this remains the most recent time the Red Sox have lost a World Series title.

 The Mets have returned to the World Series twice since 1986.
 In 2000, the first time since 1956 that two teams from the same city faced each other in the World Series, the Mets lost to the New York Yankees.
 The Mets returned in 2015, only to lose again to the Kansas City Royals.

 Neither Davey Johnson nor John McNamara would manage in another World Series.
 Johnson stayed on with the Mets until 1990, leading them to another postseason berth in 1988 that ended with a loss to the Los Angeles Dodgers in the National League Championship Series.
 He was fired early in the 1990 season.
 Johnson would later lead the Cincinnati Reds to the playoffs in 1995, then followed that with two more playoff runs with the Baltimore Orioles in 1996 and 1997.
 He finished his managerial career in 2013 with the Washington Nationals.

 McNamara returned for 1987 with the Red Sox, but the team regressed significantly, finishing with only 78 wins.
 He would be fired the next year with the Red Sox barely above .500 at the All-Star break, and his successor Joe Morgan led the team to a comeback and division title.
 He would take over the Cleveland Indians in 1990, but was fired midway through 1991 with the team at 25–52.
 He would only manage once more after that, an interim position with the California Angels in 1996, before retiring.
 He died in July 2020 at the age of 88.